What Is the Difference Between Laptop and Notebook Computers?

 - Tablets (on-screen keyboarding, although some are capable of attaching an external keyboard)

-- Chromebooks (any laptop or notebook which runs the Google Chrome Operating System)
+- Chromebooks (any laptop or notebook which runs the Google operating system called Chrome OS)

-- MacBooks (Apple laptop - runs the maxOS Operating System)
+- MacBooks (Apple laptop - runs the macOS Operating System)

 Some may decide they can handle most mobile computing chores on a smartphone.